lockss/lockss-rtd-portal/docs/plugin/poll-control/exclude-urls-from-polls.rst

    *  :ref:`List` of :ref:`string-value`

+Plugin Value Type
-   The strings are ``printf`` format strings, accepting expressions made of plugin configuration parameter keys.
+   The strings are ``printf`` format strings that expand to regular expressions used to match against URLs.
+The ``printf`` format strings accept expressions made of plugin configuration parameter keys.

 Sample
    .. code-block:: xml